Snowflyt/hkt-core/README.md

   Capitalize<S> extends `${string}${infer Tail}` ? _StrLength<Tail, [void]> : 0;
 ```

-This is equivalent to writing the type directly without **hkt-core**, demonstrating that the extra type-checking adds minimal overhead.
+This is equivalent to writing the type directly without hkt-core, demonstrating that the extra type-checking adds minimal overhead.

-However, there are cases where **hkt-core** can slow down the TypeScript compiler, especially when using utilities with _type validation_ (not merely _type checking_) features.
-In particular, **`Apply`** and its variants might slow down the compiler when used with _generic_ type-level functions that have complex type signatures — if you encounter this, try using **`ApplyW`** and **`Call*W`** instead.
-On the other hand, even though **`Args`** and its variants also perform type validation, they seldom affect the compiler’s performance, so normally, you can safely use them without worry.
+However, there are cases where hkt-core can slow down the TypeScript compiler, especially when using utilities with _type validation_ (not merely _type checking_) features.
+In particular, `Apply` and its variants might slow down the compiler when used with _generic_ type-level functions that have complex type signatures — if you encounter this, try using `ApplyW` and `Call*W` instead.
+On the other hand, even though `Args` and its variants also perform type validation, they seldom affect the compiler’s performance, so normally, you can safely use them without worry.

 ## FAQ

 ### Should I add it as a dev dependency or a regular dependency?

-Even though **hkt-core** is a type-only library, it **should _not_** be added as a dev dependency if you are developing a library or framework that will be used by other projects.
-Without **hkt-core** as a regular dependency, the type definitions of your library will be incomplete, and users will encounter type errors when they try to use it.
+Even though hkt-core is a type-only library, it **should _not_** be added as a dev dependency if you are developing a library or framework that will be used by other projects.
+Without hkt-core as a regular dependency, the type definitions of your library will be incomplete, and users will encounter type errors when they try to use it.

-On the other hand, if you’re using **hkt-core** just for your own project and don’t plan to publish it as a library, you can safely add it as a dev dependency.
+On the other hand, if you’re using hkt-core just for your own project and don’t plan to publish it as a library, you can safely add it as a dev dependency.

 ### _Generic_ type-level functions don’t infer types correctly!

-**hkt-core** simulates the TypeScript type system at the type level as closely as possible, but it’s not perfect.
-If something doesn’t work in TypeScript, it’s likely that it won’t work in **hkt-core** either.
+hkt-core simulates the TypeScript type system at the type level as closely as possible, but it’s not perfect.
+If something doesn’t work in TypeScript, it’s likely that it won’t work in hkt-core either.
 When encountering issues with generic type-level functions, first test whether their equivalent runtime version works in TypeScript (you can use **fp-ts** or other libraries for this).
-If it doesn’t work in TypeScript, it’s also unlikely to work in **hkt-core**.
+If it doesn’t work in TypeScript, it’s also unlikely to work in hkt-core.

 For example, the following code will trigger an error in TypeScript: